 Understanding the Vroom-Yetton decision model

 The Vroom-Yetton decision model was created by Victor Vroom with subsequent input from Phillip Yetton in 1973 and Arthur Jago in 1988.

 In response to this issue, the Vroom-Yetton decision model was created.
 The model defines circumstances in which subordinate participation in decision-making either benefits or hinders organizational effectiveness.

 Based on empirical evidence, the model advocates a set of guidelines governing the extent of subordinate involvement in decision-making.
-The model suggests that good decision making is based on context and that not all decisions are created equal.
+The model suggests that good decision-making is based on context and that not all decisions are created equal.
 This requires the leader to adapt their behavior based on the level of subordinate participation.

 Assessing the organizational effectiveness of decision making

-- Is the nature of the solution critical?
+- Quality requirement (QR) – is the nature of the solution critical?
 Does a solution need to be chosen based on technical, rational, or quality-based grounds?

-- Is there sufficient information to make a good decision on their own?
+- Leader’s information (LI) – is there sufficient information for a leader to make a good decision on their own?

 - Problem structure (ST) – is the problem structured?
 Do alternative courses of action exist?
 Can these alternatives be evaluated accurately?
 Is the problem defined, clear, or time-limited?

 - Commitment probability (CP) – is subordinate acceptance integral to the implementation of the solution?
 In other words, would they be committed to a unilateral decision?

 - Goal congruence (GC) – are subordinates invested in the solution?
-That is, do their goals match the goals of the organization?
+Do their goals match the goals of the organization?

-Using simple yes or no answers, the decision-maker then works their way down a decision tree and lands on one of five different decision-making options across three different leadership styles.
+Using simple yes or no answers, the decision-maker uses a decision tree to then land on one of five different decision-making options across three different leadership styles.